Free Translation of Ātmabodhā, by Sri Bhagavatpādā

 अखण्डानन्दमेकं यत्तद्ब्रह्मेत्यवधारयेत्

-akhaṇḍānandam eka yat tadbrahmeti-avadhārayet ..
+akhaṇḍānandam ekaṃ yat tadbrahmeti-avadhārayet ..
 57..

-Through the ātmabodha vedānta upadeśa (which is vttirūpea), is revealed the nondual, indivisible, bliss and One, know this (i.e. One ~ Self) to be Brahman.
+Through the ātma-bodha vedānta upadeśa (which is vttirūpea), is revealed the nondual (advayam), indivisible (akhaṇḍānandam), bliss, and One (ekam).
+Know this (i.e., One ~ Self) to be Brahman (tad brahma iti avadhārayet).

 अखण्डानन्दरूपस्य तस्यानन्दलवाश्रिताः ।